The perils of being an art supply junkie.

 Well, this happened to me in my art room recently.

 Yes, I admit that I am an art supply junkie.
+(First published in April 2018).

 Symptoms of the art supply junkie